cbueche/Agent-Jones/doc/FAQ.md

 macs or showmac give timeouts with vlan-based community SNMP-get.

-I'm not yet sure about this case, it looks like it's an IOS bug.
-I'm trying to catch this case in get_macs_from_device() but without success so far.
+I'm not yet sure about this case, it looks like it's an IOS bug for stacked switches.